AdobeDocs/destination-sdk.en/help/oauth2-authentication.md

-You can use the following parameters in `authenticationDataFields` to customize your OAuth2 configuration:
+You can use the following parameters in `authenticationDataFields` to customize your OAuth 2 configuration:

 |Parameter | Type | Description|
 |---------|----------|------|